md-zaman/docker-learning/Mosh/Readme.md.txt

     we can run the container in detached mode: docker run -d react-app
     - runs 'react-app' container in detached mode (in the background)
-    - meanwhile, we can use ther terminal
+    - meanwhile, we can use the terminal

 2. Naming a container:
     Docker give each container a random name.
 If can use the name as a reference.
 We can also give that name using the following command: docker run -d --name blue-sky react-app
-    - runs the 'react-app' container in detached mode and nomes it 'blue-sky'
+    - runs the 'react-app' container in detached mode and names it 'blue-sky'

 lesson47 - Viewing the Logs